All Products

 By default, a GDN contains only a primary cluster.
 For more information, see Create a GDN.

-Note You are not charged for the traffic that is generated during cross-region data transmission within a GDN.
-You are charged only for the use of PolarDB clusters in the GDN.
-For more information about the pricing rules of PolarDB clusters, see Billable items.
+You are not charged for cross-region data transmission within a GDN.
+You are charged only for use of PolarDB clusters within a GDN.
+For information about the billable items of PolarDB clusters, see Billable items.

 Add a secondary cluster